Where in the world?

 Resting grounds for Humpbacks

-Hervey Bay is renowned for viewing the Southern Humpback whale between mid-June to November, with the population on the rise and recovering after a history of whaling.
+Hervey Bay is renowned for viewing the Southern Humpback whale between mid-July to November, with the population on the rise and recovering after a history of whaling.
 In May they leave their rich feeding grounds in Antarctica and undergo a 5000km migration to their breeding grounds north of Fraser Island, in Whitsundays.
 At the beginning of the season adult individuals are likely to be seen, and towards the end, mothers and their calves arrive.
 They use the Hervey Bay site for resting and socialising, for about five days, before they undertake their long migration back to Antarctica.

 Provides a wealth of marine activities